eBay/restcommander/README.md

 * **IT Orchestration**: Scalable multi-step HTTP work flows to thousands of HTTP endpoints.
 * **Discover Outliers**: Discover misconfigured servers from thousands of servers with http APIs in no time.
 * **Remediation Automation**: If your config change requests are idempotent, Commander can easily ensure correct config by scheduled config pushes.

+Commander is powerful to send (1) the same request to different servers; (2) different requests to different servers; (3) different requests to the same server.
+Why we need them?
+Check out these [live examples](http://www.restcommander.com/usecase.html) on (1) monitor websites; (2) poll job status (3) call the same weather WSDL web service with different zip codes.

 <a name="a_performance"></a>
 ###Performance (SLA)